Jacobins: Political influence

 The Jacobin Club developed into a bureau for French republicanism and revolution, rejecting its original laissez-faire economic policy and economic liberal approach in favour of economic interventionism.
 In power, they completed the abolition of feudalism in France that had been formally decided 4 August 1789 but had been held in check by a clause requiring compensation for the abrogation of the feudal privileges.

 Robespierre entered the political arena at the very beginning of the Revolution, having been elected to represent Artois at the Estates General.
 Robespierre was viewed as the quintessential political force of the Jacobin Movement, thrusting ever deeper the dagger of liberty within the despotism of the Monarchy.
 As a disciple of Rousseau, Robespierre's political views were rooted in Rousseau's notion of the social contract, which promoted "the rights of man".
 Robespierre particularly favored the rights of the broader population to eat, for example, over the rights of individual merchants.
 "I denounce the assassins of the people to you and you respond, 'let them act as they will.'
 In such a system, all is against society; all favors the grain merchants."
 Robespierre famously elaborated this conception in his speech on 2 December 1792: "What is the first goal of society?
 To maintain the imprescribable rights of man.
 What is the first of these rights?
 The right to exist."

 The ultimate political vehicle for the Jacobin movement was the Reign of Terror overseen by the Committee of Public Safety, who were given executive powers to purify and unify the Republic.
 The Committee instituted requisitioning, rationing, and conscription to consolidate new citizen armies.
 They instituted the Terror as a means of combating those they perceived as enemies within: Robespierre declared, "the first maxim of your policy ought to be to lead the people by reason and the people's enemies by terror."

 The meeting place of the Fraternal Society of Patriots of Both Sexes was an old library room of the convent which hosted the Jacobins, and it was suggested that the Fraternal Society grew out of the regular occupants of a special gallery allotted to women at the Jacobin Club.

+Georges Valois, founder of the first non-Italian fascist party Faisceau, claimed the roots of fascism stemmed from the Jacobin movement.